afilbert/valheim-toggle-movement-mod/README.md

 Releases in github repo are packaged for Thunderstore Mod Manager.

+* 0.0.9 Allow for custom sprint toggle key to be assigned and used as an alternative to the Shift key (T by default)
+  * Config AutorunStrafe feature to disable sprinting if Forward key/button pressed
+  * Fixes bug that caused a 30% increase in speed while strafing in auto-run
+  * Fixes bug that caused null exception after logging back out to the game start screen
 * 0.0.8 Target latest BepInEx version 5.4.2105
 * 0.0.7 Safeguard stamina regen after configurable elapsed time at zero stamina
 * 0.0.6 Reequip weapon automatically upon exiting swim state if one stowed while swimming